-Aquatic invasive species can be introduced in several ways: either naturally as larvae or as fragments drifting in water currents for instance; or through human activities, attached to boat hulls, in ballast waters or through deliberate introductions.
+Aquatic invasive species can be introduced in several ways: either naturally as larvae or as fragments drifting in water currents; or through human activities, attached to boat hulls or in ballast waters for instance.

 These various invaders pose threats to ecology and the economy.
 While regulators, scientists, and members of the aquaculture and fishing industries are the most concerned, the problem affects everyone using our waters: recreational boaters, fishers and harvesters, cottage owners, divers, etc.